Beachcroft Towse: Military career

 Towse, the son of a solicitor, was born in London, and was educated at Stubbington House School, Gosport, and Wellington College, Berkshire.
-In 1883 he joined the 3rd (Militia) Battalion of the Seaforth Highlanders and was promoted lieutenant in December 1885.
+In February 1884 he joined the 3rd (Highland (Rifle) Militia) Battalion, Seaforth Highlanders as a lieutenant and in December 1885 received a Regular commission in the Wiltshire Regiment.
 In 1886 he transferred to the Gordon Highlanders.
 He distinguished himself with the Chitral Expedition in 1895, was promoted to captain on 20 May 1896, and served in the Tirah Campaign on the North-West Frontier of India in 1898.

 After the outbreak of the Second Boer War in October 1899, his battalion was sent to South Africa.
 They were part of large force sent to relieve the Siege of Kimberley, and took part in the Battle of Magersfontein on 10–11 December 1899, in which the defending Boer force defeated the advancing British, causing heavy casualties.
 Towse was mentioned in the despatch from Lord Methuen describing the battle.